 - preparing a dish to be frozen and used once the baby is born

 These “in lieu of gifts” gifts, make an ideal choice for anyone who doesn’t feel comfortable having a second baby shower — or who just doesn’t need any more baby stuff for baby number four!

 Of course, if the expecting parents need baby gear, by all means, mention any baby registries or specific requests to your guests.
 Something that is always appreciated is diapers!
 Why not get crafty and learn how to make a mini diaper cake to wow the parents to be, it also acts as a cute decoration.

 Favors for a Mother Blessing

 Favors are not a traditional part of the Mother Blessing or blessingways and are therefore not necessary.
 However, if you wish to give your guests a thank you for coming, a fragrantly scented bar of handmade soap or a candle to light can make a nice reminder of the wishes we’re supposed to keep making for the birth after the Mother Blessing is over.
-There are several websites that specialize in favors for baby showers and other occasions listed on the WebBabyShower Guide To Planning A Baby Shower: Baby Shower Favors page.
+There are several websites that specialize in favors for baby showers and other occasions listed in the WebBabyShower Planner Template.

 Food and Refreshments for a Mother Blessing